Krishnavvyas/test-project/README.md

 ![Alt text](image-4.png)

 ## Note
-Angular 16 is used to develop this application.
+1. Angular 16 is used to develop this application.
-No connection to backend services is available.
+2. No connection to backend services is available.
-Localstorage concept is being used to store user details.
+3. Localstorage concept is being used to store user details.
-Please ignore the content of all the pages.
+4. Please ignore the content of all the pages.
 Content is copied fron internet just to represent blocks.
-Complete responsive behavior on multiple devices type isn't taken care currently due to time contraints.
+5. Complete responsive behavior on multiple devices type isn't taken care currently due to time contraints.
+6. Limited features are available in application as it is build in 1-2 days only.
+7. Enhancements would be done in near future if required.